 The need for permanent affordable supportive housing continues to be a concern for persons experiencing homelessness and other special needs populations.
 The gap between the number of affordable units and those in need continues to be significant for the city and the region.
 The development of new affordable housing, particularly with supportive services, is a goal of the Continuum of Care.
 Partnerships with the City of Kalamazoo, local nonprofit housing providers, and Michigan State Housing Development Authority are needed to address the affordable housing shortage.
-The city will continue to invest in affordable housing through the CDBG and HOME grant programs, as well as the Foundation for Excellence.
+The city will continue to invest in affordable housing through the CDBG and HOME grant programs.